Sage/ez-streams/README.md

 It is often handy to be able to look ahead in a stream when implementing parsers.
 The reader API does not directly support lookahead but it includes a `peekable()` method which extends the stream with `peek` and `unread` methods:

 ```
-// stream does not support lookahead methods but peekableStream will.
+// reader does not support lookahead methods but peekableReader will.
-var peekableStream = stream.peekable();
+var peekableReader = reader.peekable();
-val = peekableStream.peek(_); // reads a value without consuming it.
+val = peekableReader.peek(_); // reads a value without consuming it.
-val = peekableStream.read(_); // normal read
+val = peekableReader.read(_); // normal read
-peekableStream.unread(val); // pushes back val so that it can be read again.
+peekableReader.unread(val); // pushes back val so that it can be read again.
 ```

 ## Parallelizing